Strix007/wsl/README.md

 I have changed my caps key to ctrl and my right ctrl to caps to avoid emacs pinky.
 If you don’t want this behavior, delete `.Xmodmap`.

 ### Polybar
+#### Monitor
+You need to set the MONITOR env to your output in .zshrc for polybar to display on the correct output.
 #### Weather Module
 You need to make a `.env` in your home directory with an [OpenWeather](https://openweathermap.org/) API key and the code of the city you want to get the weather of.
 For more details on how to do this, check out my repo [here](https://github.com/strix007/polybar-getweather).